-This breakfast casserole with bacon, egg and cheese is about to change your weekday meal prep game!
-Not only does it involve minimal ingredients and only 2 net carbs per serving, it also stores perfectly in your refrigerator.
+This easy keto breakfast casserole with bacon, egg, and cheese is about to change your weekday meal prep game.
+Not only does it involve minimal ingredients and only 2 net carbs per serving, but it also stores perfectly in your refrigerator.

-During busy weeks you can cook it ahead of time with very little prep time, and grab a piece from the baking dish on your way out the door for a balanced low carb breakfast.
-Having a quick and easy option every morning makes a huge difference in your ability to stick to a keto diet.
+During busy weeks you can cook this keto recipe with very little prep time.
+Pre-cutting the finished casserole to serving size will make it easy to grab a piece from the baking dish on your way out the door.
+Having a quick and convenient option every morning makes a huge difference when you’re just starting out on keto.

-Feel free to customize this egg casserole by adding some of your favorite low-carb vegetables like bell pepper or broccoli in addition to the green onions.
-It’s a great way to sneak in additional dietary fiber and nutrients.
-You could also try using a variety of cheeses, or substitute the bacon for ham or sausage based on your personal preference.
+Feel free to customize this keto breakfast casserole by adding some of your favorite low-carb veggies like bell pepper or broccoli in addition to the green onions.
+You can also try adding avocado or zucchini, which is a great way to sneak in additional dietary fiber and nutrients.
+Don’t be afraid to mix things up and try a variety of cheeses, or substitute the bacon for ham or breakfast sausage.

 Is Cheese OK on Keto?

 Remember: Fat is fuel.
 You want all the fat in cheese, and it’s important to opt for fat that is high quality[*].
-It’s best to avoid low fat yogurts and shredded cheese, and items made with skim, 1% or 2% milk.
+It’s best to avoid low-fat yogurts and shredded cheeses, as well as items made with skim, 1%, or 2% milk.

 Health Benefits of Cheddar Cheese

-Today’s breakfast casserole with bacon recipe calls for cheddar cheese, which is the most widely purchased and consumed cheese in the world.
-In addition to being delicious, it’s packed with vitamins and minerals.
-You wouldn’t think of cheddar cheese as a health food, but take a look at the nutrition profile below.
-There are plenty of health benefits to be found thanks to its dense nutrient content per cup.
+You might not think of cheddar cheese as a health food, but take a look at the nutritional information below.
+There are plenty of health benefits thanks to its dense nutrient content per cup.

 High in Calcium and Vitamin D

-Calcium and vitamin D also aid dental health by supporting your gums and teeth, and most adults do not get enough of each to meet health needs[*], which is why it’s important to make sure you’re consuming enough through food like full fat dairy products[*].
+Calcium and vitamin D also promote dental health by supporting your gums and teeth.
+Most adults don’t get enough of either of these[*], which is why it’s important to make sure you’re consuming enough through food like full-fat dairy products[*].

 Loaded with Vitamin A

 Vitamin A, which the body converts from beta carotene, is vital for promoting eye health.
-It’s an antioxidant that can prevent eye dryness and night blindness, and has been shown to prevent loss of vision caused by age-related eye diseases[*].
+It’s an antioxidant that may prevent eye dryness and night blindness and has been shown to guard against loss of vision caused by age-related eye diseases[*].

 Supports Blood Health

-Many nutrients that keep your blood, bones and muscles healthy are found in cheddar cheese.
-In particular, vitamins B6, E and K all contribute to blood health in various ways.
-Vitamin B6 and E help your body form red blood cells, and without vitamin K, blood would not stick together.
+Many nutrients that keep your blood, bones, and muscles healthy are found in cheddar cheese.
+In particular, vitamins B6, E, and K all support blood health in various ways.
+Vitamin B6 and E help your body form red blood cells, and without vitamin K, blood would not stick together[*].

 Probiotics, the live bacteria that maintain the healthy balance of microorganisms in your gut, are essential for boosting the immune system.
-Not all cheeses are good sources of probiotics, but cheddar happens to be one of them.
-The vitamin D content also supports immune system function.
+Not all cheeses are good sources of probiotics, but cheddar happens to be one of them[*].
+The vitamin D content also supports healthy immune system function.

 Protects From Free Radical Damage

-Free radicals can be harmful to the body because they damage DNA, cellular membranes and fats stored within blood vessels.
-This damage is responsible for many of the effects of aging on both the body and mind.
+Free radicals can be harmful to the body because they damage DNA, cellular membranes, and fats stored within blood vessels.
+This damage has aging effects on both the body and mind[*].
 The best way to prevent free radical damage is by eating foods rich in antioxidants and vitamins like cheddar cheese.

 Packs the Protein

 One ounce of cheddar cheese contains 7 grams of complete protein.
-Not only is protein filling and keeps you satiated throughout the day, but it also builds and repairs tissue, and is essential for muscle, cartilage and skin health.
-Your body also uses protein to make hormones and enzymes.
+Not only is protein filling and keeps you satiated throughout the day, but it builds and repairs tissue, and is essential for muscle, cartilage, and skin health[*].

-Combine the benefits listed above with the high fat of the bacon, eggs and cream, and you have a very filling keto breakfast with 38 grams of total fat, 43 grams of protein and 2 grams of net carbs per serving.
+Combining cheddar with high-fat bacon, eggs, and cream, you’re sure to have a filling keto breakfast with 38 grams of total fat, 43 grams of protein, and 2 grams of net carbs per serving.

 Bacon, Egg, & Cheese Breakfast Casserole

-Make meal prep easy with this simple keto breakfast casserole with bacon.
-This delicious recipe will last you for a week of low carb breakfasts.
+Make meal prep easy with this simple keto breakfast casserole.
+This delicious recipe will give you a week of low-carb breakfasts.

 - Category: Breakfast